 You can hone your problem-solving skills by practicing brainstorming activities, work out your brain with logic puzzles or games, etc. Learn how to read and analyze information and encourage what-ifs to open your brain to more solutions.

 Public speaking is one of the most common fears in the world.
 Who wouldn’t be nervous when you have to speak in front of an audience, right?
 Even experienced speakers feel some nervousness and anxiety when they have to do it.
-However, when you do nothing about your public speaking anxiety, it can lead to lack of success.
+However, when you do nothing about your public speaking anxiety, it can lead to a lack of success.

 Improving your public speaking skills is one way to boost your career.
 We have previously listed some ways to improve your public speaking skills.
 Make sure that when you have to speak publicly, make sure that you know your audience, prepare, organize, practice, and be authentic!